sinskiy/multipedia/README.md

 # multipedia

-A simple wikipedia alternative available at [multipedia.vercel.app](https://multipedia.vercel.app/) (soon at [multipedia.sinskiy.website](https://multipedia.vercel.app) and I might forget to update the link)
+A simple wikipedia alternative available at [multipedia.sinskiy.website](https://multipedia.sinskiy.website)

 > [!WARNING]
 > I use free tier of Render and server spins down after a period of inactivity, so you'll probably have to wait for about 30 seconds before you can use the website